Special and Differential Treatment Under AANZFTA

 - improved access to distribution channels and information networks; and

-- commitment in sectors of export interest to the 4 countries.
+- commitment in sectors of export interest to the four countries.

-In recognition of the differences in capacity, the AANZFTA also provides for economic cooperation between and among Parties.
-The Governments of Australia and New Zealand have provided funding support for the implementation of the Economic Cooperation Work Program under the AANZFTA Economic Cooperation Support Program (AECSP).
+In recognition of the differences in capacity, the AANZFTA also provides economic cooperation between and among Parties.
+The Governments of Australia and New Zealand have provided funding support for implementing the Economic Cooperation Work Program under the AANZFTA Economic Cooperation Support Program (AECSP).

 Visit the AECSP Overview page.